native-rust-lib/native-rust-lib.github.io/mdbook/src/core-lib/readme.md

 # Core Library

-In this section we're going to write our core logic for our library.
-Our motivation is: make run in rust, then make it run everywhere.

-So let us make it run in rust!
+We will be developing the core logic for our library.
+We aim to create a program that works efficiently in Rust and can run on any platform.
+So, our first step is to make it work in Rust.
+Let's get started!